Vizzuality/marxan-cloud/README.md

   the Express daemon of the API service will listen
 * `GEOPROCESSING_DAEMON_LISTEN_PORT` (number, optional, default is 3000): port
   on which the Express daemon of the Geoprocessing service will listen

+Make sure you are running the necessary [dependencies](#Dependencies) locally.
+You may need to tweak some env variables to point to the right URLs and ports - see the list above for details on which configuration options are available.

+The included Makefile has some useful build targets (commands) specifically targeted at native execution (prefixed with `native-`) that you'll find helpful.
+Refer to the Makefile inline documentation for more details.

 ### Running the Marxan Cloud platform